A Siletz History

 (A 34 minute introduction to the Confederated Tribes of Siletz Indians, its history, culture and contemporary challenges resulting from bad federal policy applied to the Siletz Reservation since it was established in 1855.
 This film is intended to correct many mis-conceptions about the Siletz Tribes and Western Oregon Tribal history generally.
 It is a strong statement of identity from the Siletz Tribal perspective).

-Microfilmed copies of the handwritten "Oregon Superintendency of Indian Affairs - letters sent and letters received", "Siletz Agency Records and Correspondence", "Alsea Subagency records and Correspondence," etc., etc. We also have a good amount of historical documents, reports, etc. as well as large amounts of anthropological fieldnotes recorded in Siletz and around western Oregon by JP Harrington, Homer Barnett, Frachtenburg, Waterman, Drucker, Dorsey, etc., etc., etc. These can be seen only by calling ahead of time and making an appointment with me.
+Microfilmed copies of the handwritten “Oregon Superintendency of Indian Affairs - letters sent and letters received,” “Siletz Agency Records and Correspondence,” “Alsea Subagency records and Correspondence,” etc., etc. We also have a good amount of historical documents, reports, etc. as well as large amounts of anthropological fieldnotes recorded in Siletz and around western Oregon by JP Harrington, Homer Barnett, Frachtenburg, Waterman, Drucker, Dorsey, etc., etc., etc. These can be seen only by calling ahead of time and making an appointment with me.
 Please give me as much advance request time as possible.
+Some materials have been transcribed for easier readability and access.